How To Pack in a Carry-On Bag for Every Trip

 Stop packing full-size bottles of shampoo or body wash.
 They take up too much space and can't get through TSA.

 Instead, bring small versions of your toiletries like toothpaste and deodorant.
-And when you can't find 3oz versions of your favorite products, use reusable bottles like GoToobs from Amazon to hold your shampoo, conditioner, lotion and more in.
+And when you can't find 3oz versions of your favorite products, use reusable bottles like GoToobs to hold your shampoo, conditioner, lotion, and more.
 They’re made of soft silicone and won't crack as some other travel-size bottles will.

 Focus on packing the invaluable toiletries that you can't leave home without – that specific conditioner brand, or any special creams or medications.
 Then rely on your accommodations for what you're not as picky about.

 Thrifty Tip: Don't pack a hairdryer.
-Every hotel will have one in the room.
+Almost every hotel will have one in the room.
 Or when choosing an Airbnb, you can select ‘hairdryer' as one of your must-have amenities.
-As for flatirons or curling irons, you can buy small travel sizes, but I find it's easy to find a little extra room for one.
+As for flat irons or curling irons, you can buy small travel sizes, but I find it's easy to find a little extra room for one.

 Maximize Your Personal Item